Christopher-Bradshaw/ml/PCA.md

 * Eigenvectors are orthogonal to each other (you can use them to make a basis)
 * Av = kv (where A is the square matrix, v the eigenvector, k the eigenvalue)
 * If v is an eigenvector c*V is also an eigenvector.
 Usually we will scale to get the unit eigenvector.
+* Eigenvectors are vectors for which the matrix A just changes the length, not the direction.

 ## PCA (finally!)

 If we have n dimensional data currently represented on (x_1, x_2, ... x_n) axis.
-Can we instead represent that data using a new basis that is more useful?
+Can we instead represent that data using a new basis that allows us to have fewer dimensions but is equally useful?
 Can we concentrate the usefulness along a few axis allowing us to drop the other axis, speeding up analysis.

 ### Method
 For a 2 dimensional data set
-* Rescale each of our components to a 0 mean (X = X - X_m)
+* Rescale each of our features to a 0 mean (X = X - X_m)
 * Build the covariance matrix - 2x2 matrix.
 * Calculate the eigenvalues/vectors for this matrix
     * Eigenvectors tell you the orientation of the new axis.
 (Goes through the origin and this vector)
     * Eigenvalues tell you how significant this new axis is.
 (How stretched it is?)
-        * If you like, could ignore smaller eigenvalues
+        * If you like, could ignore smaller eigenvalues to reduce data size
 * Multiply the original data set by the eigenvectors (or possibly reduced eigenvectors)
     * You will want to do this for both the test and training set (if relevant)